kalmhq/terraform/readme.md

 # about

-terraform configs to setup EKS
+terraform configs to setup kubernetes cluster on Cloud